Icinga/icinga2/doc/3-monitoring-basics.md

       vars.ping_packets = 10 // Overrides the default value of 5 given in the command
     }

-If a custom attribute isn't defined anywhere an empty value is used and a warning is written to the Icinga 2 log.
+If a custom attribute isn't defined anywhere, an empty value is used and a warning is written to the Icinga 2 log.

-You can also directly refer to a specific attribute - thereby ignoring these evaluation rules - by specifying the full attribute name:
+You can also directly refer to a specific attribute -- thereby ignoring these evaluation rules -- by specifying the full attribute name:

     $service.vars.ping_wrta$